 Upward Bound provides academic advising, tutoring and a six-week academic program on Binghamton University’s campus.
 The mission of Upward Bound is to prepare high school students for college enrollment and success.

 The University Counseling Center (UCC) is dedicated to promoting psychological well-being that enriches personal and academic growth.
 The UCC provides individual and group psychotherapy, referral services, consultations and psycho-educational programs.
 Consultations are also provided to those concerned about a student’s well-being.
 The goal is to help students integrate their college experiences and to cope with the stresses inherent in a diverse institution of excellence.
-Services are free and confidential at Library North 1202 (off the main library lobby).
+Services are free and confidential at Old O'Connor 264 (on the second floor).
 Visit our website for more information about UCC services, programs and staff, as well as links to additional resources.

 The staff provides an environment and services in the University Union to make it comfortable, accessible and reflective of student needs.
 The Union is also the home of many student organizations and professional offices.
 The Union offers such student-run services as a mini-grocery store, offering balloon and flower sales, a dry-cleaning service, Munchies, DVD rental service (Take One Video); and recreation facilities including billiards, bowling and a video-game center, as well as a computer lounge that has over 10 computers for students to use; all found in the basement of UU East.
 At the student managers’ desks (UU East, 7-2877 and UU West, 7-5877) in the Union lobbies, you may find bus route information for both OCCT and Broome County Transit buses, check in for a room or an informational table, and check out the lost-and-found.
 There is also a photocopy center (SA Print Shop — SA Ink), campus radio station (WHRW) and campus television staion (BTV) located in the basement of UU West.